Fix your deadlift for fast size and strength gains!03/17/05

 It's largely a result of tight hamstrings.
 When they're tight, you can't get sufficient hip flexion to bend down to the bar.
 Therefore, the lumbar spine has to flex for the individual to get to the down position.
 Lumbar flexion isn't a good thing, especially when deadlifting.
 Poor multidirectional core stability is also a problem in this scenario.

-Learn to create intra-abdominal pressure by bracing the abs, and tell anyone who tells you to suck in your tummy that they ought to go suck a big, fat well, you know.
-Or, you could just refer them to Dr. Stuart McGill's outstanding text, Ultimate Back Training and Performance.
+Learn to create intra-abdominal pressure by bracing the abs, and tell anyone who tells you to suck in your tummy to suck it.

 Solution: Bring the hands in.

-F) The bar is too far away from your shins.
+F. The bar is too far away from your shins.
 The further away from your shins (and, in turn, the hips) the bar is, the longer the lever arm of the resistance.
-Are you sick of my biomechanics bitching yet?

 Solution: Get closer to the bar.
-You don't necessarily have to be touching it with your shins, but you should be pretty close to it.
+You don't necessarily have to be touching it with your shins, but you should be pretty close.

-5. You're bouncing the weight off the floor on your rep work.
+- You're bouncing the weight off the floor on your rep work.
 This is more of an issue with beginners who require more reps per set to groove the movement patterns and build proficiency with the exercise.
-Many of the most experienced powerlifters rarely pull deadlifts with their competition stance for anything other than singles because it's so neurologically draining, pretty technical, and perhaps best trained indirectly.
-I don't think I've pulled a conventional deadlift for more than one rep in almost 18 months!

-Back to the problem at hand.
 If you're always bouncing the weight off the floor, you're really only pulling all the weight in the initial phase of the movement on the first rep of the set.
-As such, you become proficient in the lockout, but not in the initial pull.
+You become proficient in the lockout, but not in the initial pull.
 If you can't get it off the ground, you can't lock it out!

 Solutions: Don't bounce on your repetition work.
 Instead, pause for a second in between each rep. Cluster sets can be a brutal, yet effective protocol in this regard.